Godyc666/ACM_ICPC_CCPC/README.md

-These are problems and solutions from some online judges, and all the codes have been accepted.
+These are problems and solutions from some online judges when I learned some algorithms, and all the codes have been accepted.